Somainer/lisa-lang/README.md

 * `execute-lisa` Just runs the accepted expression and do nothing to the result.
 * `=` is the unifier that unifies two expressions.
 * `<-` Accepts one symbol and an expression, evaluate the expression and unify the result to that symbol.
+* `unique` Accepts on query, the result query will match if each constraint only has exactly one match.

 ```clojure
 (fact (salary a 114))